damianham/builder/README.md

 rake -f builder/tasks/builder.rake conf='path_to_config_file' columns='path_to_column_info_file'  build_classes
 ```

 in which case there is no need to pass the database name as an argument.
+Note that if you want to pass a namespace argument then you must also provide
+the database name first as in **build_classes[testdb,api]**  where api is the
+namespace.

 ### Step 6  - integrate angular into your rails web application